data-intelligence-for-health-lab/CDmetrics/README.md

 #### Anaconda environment

 We **strongly recommend** using a separate Python environment.
-We provide an env file [environment.yml](./environment.yml) to create a conda env with all required dependencies:
+We provide an env file [environment.yml](./environment.yml) to create a conda environment with all required dependencies:

 ```
 conda env create --file environment.yml